Allliiiya/House_Price_Prediction_MLOPs/Airflow/App_Readme.md

    ```

 5. **Ensure the model file is in the correct path**:
-   - Verify that the model file (

-model.pkl

-) is located at the path specified in
+   - Verify that the model file (model.pkl) is located at the path specified in app.py:

-app.py

-:
      ```python
      MODEL_PATH = '/Users/skyleraliya/House_Price_Prediction_MLOPs/Airflow/mlruns/3/a2f6a0ae32ba46369731c394a83ac4d0/artifacts/model/model.pkl'
      ```